trouchet/tarzan/roadmaps/1_core/internationalization.md

 message = _("Hello, World!")
 ```

-Enable Language Switching:
+**Enable Language Switching**:

-a.
 To allow users to switch between languages, create a language switcher in your templates.
 You can use the set_language view provided by Django to change the language dynamically.
-b.

 Create a form or a dropdown menu in your templates to allow users to select their preferred language and submit the form to the set_language view.

 Handle Date, Time, and Number Formats: